cmonaghan/giftlist/ProductRoadmap.md

-# TO DO
+# To Do

+- get it deploying to a physical phone
 - Add social integration with ability to share your giftlist
 - Fix auth issue (after logout, errors on re-login) (if you can’t log back in after deleting user, may need to call FB.logout())
-- get it deploying to a physical phone
 - Add swiping feature to home screen (like Tinder)
 - Allow user to remove giftList items
 - Set up tools: Travis, gulp/grunt, browserify, js-hint/js-lint pre-commit hook, a testing framework